 There are many, many reasons employees can become unhappy– some may be directly related to the office, while others may have little to do with it.
 Some reasons are more problematic than others, but most are fixable, as long as you understand what the real problem is.

 To learn why an employee is unhappy, ask, and actually listen to their answers.

 Don’t corner the employee in a room and complain to them about how they aren’t living up to your expectations.
 Instead, say: “I’ve noticed you seem a bit spacey lately.
 Is something going on?.”
-If that leads you no where, try: “I’ve noticed the quality of your work is suffering, and I am very concerned.
+If that leads you no where, try: “I’ve noticed the quality of your work is suffering, and I am concerned.
 Do you have any idea why this is happening?”